Teaching Service Leadership and Faculty

 Alita Mishra, MD, FACP

-Director of Medical Education and Site Director for Internal Medicine Residents
+Director of Education and Program Director for Internal Medicine Residency Program

 Dr. Mishra graduated from Medical College of Wisconsin in 2000 and completed her internal medicine residency at Georgetown University Hospital in 2003.
 She holds faculty appointments at Georgetown University, George Washington University and Virginia Commonwealth University schools of medicine.
 Dr. Mishra's areas of interest include medical education, women's health and preventive medicine.
 She received the "Golden Apple Award" in the 2006-07 academic year as the top clinical educator across all clerkships from VCU School of Medicine Inova Campus.
 Dr. Mishra is a fellow of the American College of Physicians.